nav-j/C-Practise-task/Sol-Switch-statement.md

 When the value is already declared, the program becomes a *trace-output* question — students must predict output instead of entering input.

 ---

-If you want, I can also create:

-* tricky output-prediction switch questions
-* debugging switch programs
-* or a full switch statement test paper

-Just tell me 👍